hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

     4. `forearm_link`, which allows the head to move up and down; and
     5. `wrist_link`, which allows the head to tilt.

-    The above 5 links make up the kinematic chain of the robot.
-You can visualize the frames as in the picture above in RViz by adding a [tf Display](http://wiki.ros.org/rviz/DisplayTypes/TF) and then selecting the corresponding frames in the tf submenu.
-If the MoveIt visualization handles are distracting, you can turn them off by deselecting "MotionPlanning" in the left window within RViz with all of the current displays.
+    The above 5 links make up a significant portion the kinematic chain of the robot.

+    > Note that the robot has many more frames than the 5 links mentioned above.
+Some of these additional frames do not correspond to real robot links (specific rigid bodies) but were added to the robot's model (its URDF description) for convenience.
+For example, there are coordinate frames (like `left_eye`) for helping control the eye's of the robot when rendered in its screen.

-5. Finally, use [rqt_graph](http://wiki.ros.org/rqt_graph) to visualize the [nodes](http://wiki.ros.org/Nodes) that are currently running in your ROS system and the [topics](http://wiki.ros.org/Topics) that are being used to exchange information between nodes.
+6. Finally, use [rqt_graph](http://wiki.ros.org/rqt_graph) to visualize the [nodes](http://wiki.ros.org/Nodes) that are currently running in your ROS system and the [topics](http://wiki.ros.org/Topics) that are being used to exchange information between nodes.